sheldonkotyk/kotyk.com/content/collections/pages/livestream.md

         text: 'Quest with Kirk Durston'
       -
         type: text
         text: '.
-A weekly show where topics of faith, science, and philosophy are discussed ' -
+A weekly discussion where topics of faith, science, and philosophy are discussed ' -
         type: text
         marks: